This article was updated on September 5, 2018.

 Social media and recruiting are driving how organizations connect with today's top talent.
 According to the ADP AIRS® Recruiting Research Survey, 93 percent of recruiters utilize social media in their recruiting, but only 52 percent have a formalized set of guidelines and policies.

 Social media gives recruiting teams the opportunity to reach a broader pool of candidates, build their recruitment brand and gather additional information on candidates.
-But organizations should be organized in their approach and prepare their teams and systems on what steps to take to maximize impact on their talent pool.
+Businesses should be organized in their approach and prepare their teams and systems on what steps to take to maximize impact on their talent pool.

 Here are five insights HR leaders should understand about social media recruiting.